News & Events

 About the IDEA Course:

-Our previous IDEA Course, taught in the spring of 2004, was a 15 week course entitled, "The IDEA Course in Orange County."
+One of our prior IDEA Courses, taught in the spring of 2004, was a 15 week course entitled, "The IDEA Course in Orange County."

 (Please note that the above graphic is not intended to be a mockery of Charles Darwin or the theory of evolution.
 It is merely a parody of the movie Orange County and is just for fun.
 The IDEA Center respects scientists, and all scientific theories of origins, including evolutionary theory, and Charles Darwin, though we believe evolution is incapable of explaining the origin of biological complexity.)